top of page

 Their Notes:

-• Improving our rankings will help us attract more leads.
+• Better rankings will attract more leads.

 SMART Goal:

-grey kitten laying down on some hardwood floors about to play
+Grey kitten laying down on some hardwood floors about to play

 Analysis: